MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab06_Plugins.md

     ![class declaration - screenshot](../L06/Static/Mod_01_Plugin_image8.png)

-6. Override the ExecuteCDSPlugin method and get the Target entity and the Build Site entity reference.
+6. Override the ExecuteCDSPlugin method and get the Target Table and the Build Site Table reference.

 	- To override the **ExecuteCDSPlugin** method, add the code below to the **PreOperationPermitCreate** method.